How to factory reset Windows 10

 Thankfully, Windows 10 provides the option of resetting your machine back to its factory settings without deleting any important application or files.
 If you choose to do this, it will likely enhance your device’s performance and means it’s probable it will no longer present major obstacles to your everyday usage.
 Carrying out a reset not only means that issues with software and hardware drivers might be fixed, but also your computer will run smoother.
 You might be able to give your machine a new lease of life by restoring factory settings, providing you with an alternative to replacing it with a completely different PC.

 How to perform a factory reset on Windows 10

-It's a pretty simple process to perform a factory reset on your Windows 10 computer.
-First, open up the Start Menu and choose the settings menu (the cog icon).
-Select "Update & Security" from the pop-up screen and then "Recovery."
+It is a fairly straightforward process to reset your Windows 10 installation.
+First, open up the Start Menu and access the Settings menu, represented by the cog icon.
+Following that, choose “Updates & Security” from the pop-up screen and then “Recovery”.

 You're then presented with three options - Reset this PC, Go back to an earlier build and Advanced startup.
 If you choose Reset this PC, everything will be wiped and you can start from a fresh install, while Go back to an earlier build allows Windows Insiders testers to roll back to a previous version of Windows.
 The third option, Advanced Startup, provides the option to boot the PC from a recovery USB drive or disc.

 After you've chosen "Reset this PC" - the option for reinstalling Windows 10 on your computer, you can either choose to keep your files on the machine or remove everything - the latter of which will do as the name suggests - remove absolutely everything.

 It's important to note that whichever of these two options you choose, all applications will be removed from the computer and everything else will return to their defaults.
 Although if the first option is picked, any data will stay on the machine, you may find you won't be able to open them if you don't have the corresponding software installed.